Manosir/ammonia-ml-catalyst-discovery/README.md

 find data/is2re_N -name 'system.txt' -print
 ```

-The examples below assume the trajectories are located at:
+The examples below assume that trajectories are located at:

 ```text
 data/is2re_N/77/77/